Greek Oregano Seeds

 Fresh Greek oregano leaves and flowers can be used to make herbal tea.
 Oregano will also dry well and hold its flavour too.
 A tablespoon of fresh leaves is enough to make a strong tea.
 Boil the water and let it cool for a few seconds before pouring into your cup, then let the tea steep for at least 5 minutes.
 The longer you allow the leaves to steep, the stronger the flavour will be.
 It’s an excellent remedy for the flu and colds and helps prevent getting sick during the flu season.

 Oil of Oregano

 Use oregano oil to help fight the flu or colds; apply 1-3 drops under your tongue up to 3 times a day.
 The oil contains thymol, which is a potent antibacterial.
 One drop can be used on your toothbrush to help kill bacteria in your mouth.
 The essential oil can be diluted into a base oil, such as coconut oil, and then applied to the skin to sanitize or treat scrapes and cuts.

 How to Grow Oregano

 Germinating oregano seeds is relatively easy.
-Grows best in full sun, although it will tolerate some shade.
+It grows best in full sun, although it will tolerate some shade.
 It prefers moist, well-draining soil with a pH of 6.8.
 Greek oregano can tolerate a lot of sunlight and is drought-resistant, so it’s a very easy and hassle-free herb to grow.
 As Greek oregano seeds are very tiny, the seeds should be surface sown.
 Just be sure to water the soil first before sowing the seeds.
 If starting the seeds outdoors, very lightly cover with compost.
 Be sure to keep the soil moist at all times.
 If the soil dries out, it could kill the germinated seeds.
 Always use a sterilized garden soil mix to start your seedlings; non-sterile soils may have fungi or plant diseases that may kill your seedlings.